EightBitBanger/FrameEngineGamework/README.md

 ##  Building the repository
 First, clone the repository with git.
 You can then use cmake to generate the project files of your choice.
 You have three build options in cmake.
 Each option will generate a project file which will compile the selected part of the framework.
 To use the framework you would want to select `BUILD_APPLICATION_LIBRARY`.
-However, modifying the core requires you to select `BUILD_CORE_ENGINE`.
+Modifying the core requires you to select `BUILD_CORE_LIBRARY`.
 To build the runtime executable select `BUILD_RUNTIME_EXECUTABLE`.

 ```
 git clone https://github.com/RetroBytes32/FrameEngineGamework